Subscribers to my substack get top tips from the episode. Click on this button to subscribe and join my community.

 Dec.
 17, 2024

-What do you think of this episode?
-Do you have any topics you'd like me to cover?
-In a recent column in The Times, Caitlin Moran wrote about how five young men in her social circle have taken their lives in the past 18 months.
+Ask Rachel anything In a recent column in The Times, Caitlin Moran wrote about how five young men in her social circle have taken their lives in the past 18 months.
 She's not alone.
 My daughter has experienced this, as has Benedicte's son, the listener who contacted me to suggest I cover it in an episode.
-In the UK, the leading cause of death for men under the age of 50 is suicide, and the statistics in the US are e…
+In the UK, the leading cause of death for men under the age of 50 is suicide, and the statistics in the US are even worse.
+Boys are particularly vulnerable, and we know that there…

 Listen to the Episode